AidanStarr/psm_practical/README.md

 ## Outline
 WORK IN PROGRESS!!

-- I'm for this workshop to be a JupyterBook, with a Binder deployment for students to run the code and try the practical without having to deal with python dependencies on their local machines.
+- I'm planning for this workshop to be a JupyterBook, with a Binder deployment for students to run the code and try the practical without having to deal with python dependencies on their local machines.